asish012/csslp_preparation/Question Review/Remarks.md

 NIST have the statutory responsibility to set security standards and guidelines for sensitive Federal systems but these standards are selectively adopted and used by the private sector on a voluntary basis as well.

 The computer security division Information Technology Laboratory (ITL) periodically publishes bulletins and the Special Publications 500 (SP 500) and 800 (SP 800) series.
-While the SP 500 series are more generic Information Technology related publications, the SP 800 series was established in order to organize information technology security publications separately.
+While the SP 500 series are more generic Information Technology related publications, the SP 800 series organize information technology security publications separately.

+NIST also includes computer security-related Federal Information Processing Standards (FIPS).

 tax 60
 insurance 30